Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data/data-curator-features.md

 #### c\) Delete unwanted epochs

 To delete an epoch that should not be included in the data analysis, select the epoch from epoch tree and click on `Tag To Delete (or) Ctrl +D` .
 To undo the tagging, use `Undo Delete Tag (or) Ctr + Z`.
-Once you are sure about the tagged epochs, Click on Delete Tagged.
+Once you are sure about the tagged epochs, Click on `Delete Tagged`.
 The epochs will now be excluded from the cell data, which is used for further analysis, but still remain in the raw data HDF5 file.

 #### d\) Add Epoch/Cell Tags